oeken/needle-python/README.md

 # Support 📞

-If you have questions you can contact us in our (Discord channel)[https://discord.gg/JzJcHgTyZx].
+If you have questions you can contact us in our [Discord channel](https://discord.gg/JzJcHgTyZx).